grancalavera/auction-house/README.md

 ### As a normal user I can:

 - [x] Create an auction, with a symbol, non-negative quantity, and a minimum accepted price for the auction, which has to be a positive value.
 After an auction has been created it is automatically open for bidding.
-- [x] Close an open auction created by myself (but not auctions created by other users).
-The bids with the best prices are selected to fulfil the auction, in descending order.
-Bids can be partially filled if total bids exceed the quantity available.
-Ties between matching bids are broken by submission time (i.e. earlier bids win). [lc] I'll process the results of the auction as a projection of the bids, so that I can have a single source of truth for the auction results.
+- [x] Close an open auction created by myself (but not auctions created by other users):
+  - [ ] The bids with the best prices are selected to fulfil the auction, in descending order.
+  - [ ] Bids can be partially filled if total bids exceed the quantity available.
+  - [ ] Ties between matching bids are broken by submission time (i.e. earlier bids win).
+  - [lc] I'll process the results of the auction as a projection of the bids, so that I can have a single source of truth for the auction results.
 - [x] View a list of all of my auctions, including whether it is still open or has been closed
 - [x] as well as all bids on the auction so far.
 - [ ] For closed auctions, also see a summary of the auction result, which includes the total revenue, total sold quantity, and winning bid(s), as well as the closing time of the auction.